-The company also offers Success Packs, which start at an additional $2,700.
-When you buy a Success Pack you’re paying for a personal Odoo developer who is assigned specifically to you and will work as a contractor to address any business needs you have.
+- Success Packs: Success packs start at an additional $3,600.
+New users can receive 15% off their chosen Success Pack.
+When you buy a Success Pack, you’re paying for a personal Odoo developer who is assigned specifically to you and will work as a contractor to address any business needs you have.
 These packs are great if you’re a small business without an IT department or internal developers.
 Contact an Odoo representative for more details.

 Cloud-Based Or Locally-Installed

-Both.
-Odoo offers a SaaS, web-hosted accounting program (Odoo Online) as well as on-premise options you can install on your computer (Odoo Community & Odoo Enterprise).
+Both, as Odoo offers a SaaS, web-hosted accounting program (Odoo Online) as well as on-premise options you can install on your computer (Odoo Community and Odoo Enterprise).